 Concerts are always a good excuse for me to take another trip.
 I have been to hundreds of concerts; music has taken me to many places, from the Bahamas to New York to Copenhagen to Paris.
-Besides concerts alone, which destinations are great for people who love music & rhythm and would like to add some to their travels?
+Besides concerts alone, some destinations are great for people who love music & rhythm.
+There are lots of songs about traveling, but what about traveling for songs?!

 One of the things that keeps me coming back to Ireland is the live music at the Irish pubs.
 Anywhere around the country, simply find a pub and you will find music.
 Order a pint of Guinness, sit down, relax and enjoy the music.
 Joining an Irish pub crawl in Dublin can be fun too!